google/kf/docs/content/en/docs/v2.11/operator/security/security-overview/_index.md

 ### NFS

-In order to mimic Cloud Foundry's UID/GID mapping containers in Kf that mount NFS volumes need the ability to run as `root` and the ability to access the FUSE device of the kernel running the Node.
+In order to mimic Cloud Foundry's UID/GID mapping, containers in Kf that mount NFS volumes need the ability to run as `root` and the ability to access the FUSE device of the kernel running the Node.